TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: Introduction

-Recently, transformer-based models usually achieve great performance in various fields, such as computer vision, speech recognition and natural language processing \cite{VaswaniSPUJGKP17, GulatiQCPZYHWZW20, Dosovitskiy2021AnII}.
+Recently, transformers have achieved great performance in various fields, including computer vision, speech recognition, and natural language processing \cite{VaswaniSPUJGKP17, GulatiQCPZYHWZW20, Dosovitskiy2021AnII}.
 Deploying these powerful transformer models on MCUs can be exciting for satisfying the requirement of high-demanding scenarios in TinyML.
-However, transformer-based models contain a large number of parameters.
-Compared with mobile devices and cloud platforms, the available memory and storage are very limited on MCUs.
-Even for the developed lightweight transformer models \cite{mehta2021mobilevit, zhang2022edgeformer}, it is still difficult to satisfy their strict resource constraints.
-Therefore, deploying powerful transformer models on edge devices or even MCUs remains difficult.
+However, transformers contain a large number of parameters.
+Even the lightweight transformer models \cite{mehta2021mobilevit, zhang2022edgeformer} can not satisfy the strict resource constraints.
+Deploying powerful transformer models on edge devices or even MCUs remains difficult.

-Aiming to bring powerful transformers to MCUs, TinyFormer is proposed as an efficient framework to design and deploy sparse models with transformers on resource-constrained devices.
-TinyFormer consists of SuperNAS, SparseNAS and SparseEngine.
+Aiming to bring powerful transformers to MCUs, TinyFormer is proposed as an efficient framework to design and deploy sparse transformers on resource-constrained devices.
+To be noticed, a sparse transformer in this paper refers to a hybrid model that consists of transformer encoders and convolution layers, with a weight pruning strategy.
+TinyFormer consists of SuperNAS, SparseNAS, and SparseEngine.
 SuperNAS aims to produce an appropriate supernet from a large search space for further searching.
-SparseNAS performs model searching in the supernet and model compressing for evaluating hardware constraints and accuracy.
-SparseEngine automatically optimizes and deploys the compressed models with best accuracy on targeted MCUs.
+SparseNAS performs single-path model searching in the supernet and model compressing for evaluating hardware constraints and accuracy.
+SparseEngine automatically deploys and optimizes the compressed models with the highest accuracy on targeted MCUs.
 The main contributions of this paper are as follows: \begin{itemize} \item TinyFormer is proposed as an efficient framework to develop transformers on resource-constrained devices.
-TinyFormer brings powerful transformers into TinyML scenarios by making it extremely small and efficient on MCUs. \item With the joint search and optimization of sparsity configuration and model architecture, TinyFormer produces a sparse model with best accuracy while satisfying hardware constraints. \item We propose SparseEngine, an automated deployment tool for sparse transformers.
-To the best of our knowledge, it is the first deployment tool capable of performing sparse inference for models with transformers, with a guaranteed latency on targeted MCUs. \end{itemize}
+TinyFormer brings powerful transformers into TinyML scenarios by making it extremely small and efficient on MCUs. \item With the joint search and optimization of sparsity configuration and model architecture, TinyFormer produces a sparse transformer with the best accuracy while satisfying hardware constraints. \item We propose SparseEngine, an automated deployment tool for sparse transformers-based hybrid models.
+To the best of our knowledge, it is the first deployment tool capable of performing sparse inference for transformers, with a guaranteed latency on targeted MCUs. \end{itemize}